strengthandwill/wiki-contacts/README.md

 # Wiki-Contacts

-[Wiki-Contacts] is a web application built to demonstrate the basic CRUD operations on a Contact object via a browser client.
+[Wiki-Contacts] is a web application that demonstrates the basic CRUD operations on a Contact object via a browser client.

 The web application is built using the following frameworks: